lc-brito/node-express-api/README.md

 2. a folder named `Provider` export any initialization that is required to set up the module.
 This provider is loaded by `boot/app` and run at the application boot;
 3. the `controller` holds the functions/controllers that handle the requests to each route;
 4. the `actions` directory contains the ports for the application, they are called by `controllers` to execute a specific task in the domain;
-5. when some logic is required by an `action`, and that logic is not related to solving some business problem, it's up to an `application_service` to implement that logic;
+5. when some logic is required by an `action`, and that logic is not related to solving some business problem directly, it's up to an `application_service` to implement that logic;
-6. `entities` have all domain entities (class or functions);
+6. the `entities` have all domain entities (class or functions);
 7. the `events` contains all events emitted by the application or domain, also the listeners for that events;
-8. `presenters` contains functions to format the output, they are used only by controllers;
+8. the `presenters` contains functions to format the output, they are used only by controllers;
 9. the `repositories` directory holds all repositories implementation required by its module.
 By _implementation_ means to have the methods to save and query data, also work with collections.
 To save and query data, it uses a specific implementation that is provided to its constructor, so the save and query are just abstractions.
-10. when working with views, all view templates and assets are put in `views` directory.
+10. when working with views, all view templates and assets are put in `views` directory;
+11. tasks that needs to run frequently (cron jobs) are stored in `jobs` folder.

 > test